Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: A Unified Framework

-for the intermediate local Wald estimand.
-With this notation, we set the following additional assumption, primitive conditions for which will be discussed specifically for the fuzzy quantile RDD in Section \ref{sec:a:FQRD}, and for each of the nine examples in Appendix \ref{sec:application_examples}.
+We also write $\nu_n(\cdot)=\nu^+_n(\cdot)-\nu^-_n(\cdot)$.
+By the functional delta method, the weak convergence translate into the asymptotic distribution of the process $\sqrt{nh^{1+2v}_n}[\hat{\tau}(\cdot)-\tau(\cdot)]$ for the local Wald estimator (\ref{eq:wald_estimator}).
+We set the following additional assumption.
+Primitive conditions for it will be discussed specifically for the fuzzy quantile RDD in Section \ref{sec:a:FQRD}, and for each of the nine examples in Appendix \ref{sec:application_examples}.

 \begin{assumption}[Conditional Weak Convergence] \qquad\\ (i) $\psi$, $\phi$ and $\Upsilon$ are Hadamard differentiable at $\mu^{(v)}_{1}(0^\pm,\cdot)$, $\mu^{(v)}_{2}(0^\pm,\cdot)$, and $W$, respectively, tangentially to some subspaces of their domains, with their Hadamard derivatives denoted by $\phi'_{\mu^{(v)}_{1}(0^\pm,\cdot)}$, $\psi'_{\mu^{(v)}_{2}(0^\pm,\cdot)}$, and $\Upsilon'_W$, respectively.\\ (ii) $\inf_{\theta'_2 \in \Theta_2'}|\psi(\mu^{(v)}_{2}(0^+,\cdot))(\theta'_2)- \psi(\mu^{(v)}_{2}(0^-,\cdot))(\theta'_2)| > 0$.\\ (iii) $nh^{1+2v}_n\to \infty$ as $n \to \infty$. \end{assumption}